jquintero17/SIWAPP-Deployment-Engine/README.md

 #### For AWS Deployment
 Dependency: AWS Key Pair generated, S3 bucket for flow logs created, AWS API access credentials (access id and secret key)
+NOTE: MUST deploy in us-east-1 currently.
+The key pair, and s3 bucket must also reside in us-east-1

 1. Click on Task Templates, and run the 'Deploy Siwapp to AWS' job template
 ![aws instructions](aws_siwapp_help.png)